 Treatment approach and goals

-There are no curative therapies for CFS/ME.
-Treatment aims to reduce symptoms and improve quality of life, with a focus on patient self-management, which is why establishing a collaborative therapeutic relationship is essential.
+Treatment aims to reduce symptoms and improve quality of life, focusing on patient self-management, which is why establishing a collaborative therapeutic relationship is essential.

-An important step is to acknowledge the impact of CFS/ME on the individual’s ability to work, to maintain relationships, to undertake basic self-care and to maintain self-identity.
-Frustration and anxiety can arise if there is scepticism towards CFS/ME patients - who may not appear ill - from their family, friends and medical practitioners.
+An important step is to acknowledge the impact of CFS/ME on the individual's ability to work, maintain relationships, undertake basic self-care, and maintain self-identity.
+Frustration and anxiety can arise if there is skepticism towards CFS/ME patients - who may not appear ill - from their family, friends, and medical practitioners.

 Miss C and her mother feel the diagnosis makes sense.
 You explain that you would like to work with Miss C to find ways of managing her symptoms to allow her to participate as much as possible in school and social life.